COAL LAKE, 2024 - 2026

 Coal Lake is the second collaboration between Artist Laura Prochowski and contemporary composer Alisha Redmond.
 This project has been inspired by the rehabilitation plans for the former coal mine site Hazelwood in the Latrobe Valley in Victoria, Australia.
-The controversial rehabilitation detailed by energy company Engie includes an ambitious plan to develop the decommissioned 4000 hectare site into a pit lake, drawing on water sources from surrounding areas to fill it.
+The rehabilitation plans detailed by energy company Engie includes an ambitious plan to develop the decommissioned 4000 hectare site into a pit lake, drawing on water sources from surrounding areas.
 Further reading on these plans can be found here.

-The artists commenced the project in late 2024, undertaking extensive research of the area and engaging with the local community.
+The artists commenced the project in late 2024, undertaking research of the area and engagement with the local community.
 The development of initial creative works has commenced through a series of collaborative in person sessions.
-The project is enhanced by additional research, community engagement and consultation and is due to be completed in the end of 2025.
+The project scope has been enhanced by additional research, community engagement and support and is due to be completed mid 2026.

 “What first sparked my interest in these rehabilitation plans is the sheer scale of it.
 Living nearby and having passed by the Hazelwood site on a number of occasions, this site is immense in size, it will take more water than is in the Sydney Harbour to fill it.
 I introduced this project to Laura after reading notes from a local community engagement session with Engie.
 The complexities of this site, the rehabilitation plans and the potential community impact immediately inspired us to centre our second collaboration around it.” - Alisha Redmond

-Details for the exhibition will be provided on this website towards the end of 2025.
+Details for the exhibition will be provided on this website in 2026.

 Next